offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 So, at index 6 (where `last=(a,3)`), the `last_to_first` value points to index 3 (where `first=(a,3)`).
 Recall that `last_to_first` is just there to allow for quickly testing for a substring, which goes in reverse from the last column to the first column.
 ```

-The collapsed first algorithm uses a more memory efficient data structure to represent the same information as the table above.
-Because of the properties of `first` mentioned in the beginning of this section, this data structure is able to collapse `first` such that only the index of each symbol's initial occurrence within `first` is retained: `first_occurrence_map`.
+The collapsed first algorithm uses a more memory efficient data structure to represent BWT records.
+Because of `first`'s properties mentioned in the beginning of this section, you can collapse `first` such that only the index of each symbol's initial occurrence is retained: `first_occurrence_map`.

 <table>
 <tr><th>records</th><th>first_occurrence_map</th></tr>